-The 8-mm technology may provide a better price and performance than DLT, depending on the customer's application requirements.
+The 8-mm technology may provide a better price and performance than DLT, depending on the customer's application requirements and has a longer track record in the industry than AIT.

 IBM 20/40 GB 8-mm tape drive delivers price, performance, and compatibility, and provides investment protection for those who have chosen to standardize on 8-mm technology.